Graham Capital Management L.P. Makes New Investment in Tenaris S.A. (NYSE:TS)

-Graham Capital Management L.P. acquired a new position in Tenaris S.A.
-(NYSE:TS – Free Report) in the 3rd quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor acquired 35,213 shares of the industrial products company’s stock, valued at approximately $1,113,000.
+Graham Capital Management L.P. bought a new position in shares of Tenaris S.A.
+(NYSE:TS – Free Report) in the third quarter, according to the company in its most recent filing with the SEC.
+The institutional investor bought 35,213 shares of the industrial products company’s stock, valued at approximately $1,113,000.

-Several other institutional investors have also added to or reduced their stakes in the stock.
-Optiver Holding B.V. purchased a new stake in Tenaris during the 3rd quarter valued at about $2,862,000.
-Marshall Wace LLP raised its stake in Tenaris by 67.0% during the 2nd quarter.
-Marshall Wace LLP now owns 1,437,914 shares of the industrial products company’s stock worth $43,066,000 after acquiring an additional 576,909 shares during the period.
-LPL Financial LLC raised its stake in Tenaris by 67.7% during the 2nd quarter.
-LPL Financial LLC now owns 48,264 shares of the industrial products company’s stock worth $1,445,000 after acquiring an additional 19,489 shares during the period.
-Ramirez Asset Management Inc. bought a new stake in Tenaris during the 3rd quarter worth approximately $1,759,000.
-Finally, Campbell & CO Investment Adviser LLC grew its holdings in Tenaris by 362.0% during the 3rd quarter.
-Campbell & CO Investment Adviser LLC now owns 127,856 shares of the industrial products company’s stock valued at $4,040,000 after buying an additional 100,181 shares in the last quarter.
-11.58% of the stock is currently owned by institutional investors.
+A number of other large investors have also recently added to or reduced their stakes in TS.
+Captrust Financial Advisors boosted its stake in shares of Tenaris by 155.8% during the 2nd quarter.
+Captrust Financial Advisors now owns 1,110 shares of the industrial products company’s stock worth $29,000 after buying an additional 676 shares during the last quarter.
+Belpointe Asset Management LLC lifted its stake in Tenaris by 41.7% in the 1st quarter.
+Belpointe Asset Management LLC now owns 1,546 shares of the industrial products company’s stock valued at $44,000 after purchasing an additional 455 shares during the last quarter.
+Macquarie Group Ltd. bought a new position in Tenaris during the third quarter worth about $45,000.
+Point72 Hong Kong Ltd acquired a new position in Tenaris during the second quarter worth approximately $76,000.
+Finally, Ronald Blue Trust Inc. raised its stake in Tenaris by 36.2% in the third quarter.
+Ronald Blue Trust Inc. now owns 2,705 shares of the industrial products company’s stock valued at $81,000 after buying an additional 719 shares during the period.
+Institutional investors own 11.58% of the company’s stock.

 Tenaris Increases Dividend

-A number of equities research analysts have issued reports on the stock.
-Bank of America started coverage on shares of Tenaris in a report on Tuesday, January 16th.
-They set a “neutral” rating for the company.
-Jefferies Financial Group downgraded Tenaris from a “buy” rating to a “hold” rating in a research report on Thursday, January 4th.
+Several analysts have issued reports on the company.
+Bank of America assumed coverage on Tenaris in a research note on Tuesday, January 16th.
+They issued a “neutral” rating on the stock.
+Jefferies Financial Group lowered Tenaris from a “buy” rating to a “hold” rating in a research note on Thursday, January 4th.

 Tenaris SA, together with its subsidiaries, produces and sells seamless and welded steel tubular products and related services for the oil and gas industry, and other industrial applications.
 The company offers steel casings, tubing products, mechanical and structural pipes, line pipes, cold-drawn pipes, and premium joints and couplings; and coiled tubing products for oil and gas drilling and workovers, and subsea pipelines.